-The fundamental principle of an induction coil is the following :--when an electric current is passed through a wire wound round a bar of soft iron, the latter is magnetized, and when the current is broken demagnetization immediately results.
+There are several methods of accomplishing this according to the local conditions and facilities.
+One way of effecting this transformation is by means of an instrument known as the induction coil, which is applicable principally for use in conjunction with continuous-current mains or with accumulators.
+It is generally known that when an electrical current is passed through a wire wound round a bar of soft iron the latter is magnetized, and when the current is broken demagnetization immediately results.

-An induction coil consists essentially of four partsnamely, the core A, the primary winding B, the secondary C, and the condenser E (see Fig. 4).
+This is one of the fundamental principles of an induction coil which consists essentially of four parts-namely, the core (A), the primary winding (B), secondary (C), and condenser (E).